 Enjoying the fantastic summer weather?
 Ready for a break and a celebration?
 Many Limited Company owners are unaware that HMRC allows you to reward your employees (and their partners) with annual events; such as a summer party.
 So, why not throw some sausages on the BBQ, host a picnic, get the sound system blaring by a pool and claim the costs.

-One of the major benefits for independent professionals, such as contractors and freelancers, is the additional flexibility their roles offer.
-As technology continues to evolve, more and more professionals are moving away from the usual on-site commitments to work remotely.
-Working remotely needn’t be short-listed to UK clients.
-Digital contracts can connect you with clients all over the world, or even allow you to move your base abroad.
+One of the major benefits of working as a contractor or freelancer, is the additional flexibility it offers.
+As technology continues to evolve, more and more professionals are moving away from traditional on-site commitments to working remotely – allowing you to connect you with clients all over the world, or even to move your base abroad.

 Dreaming of a summer break in Russia watching the World Cup Final?
 A cycling trip around Tuscany?
 Or just fantasising about having more time to do the things you love with the people that matter?
 Maybe it’s time to shape your career around you and your life, rather than the corporate ladder.